nvaccess/mrconfig/docs/design.md

 - See nginx config: `publicServer/conf/nginx/sites-available/nvda`

 ## Code entry points
-The following are the entry points to the translations system ccode:
+The following are the entry points to the translation system code:
 - via cron
   - mr svn2nvda
   - mr mergePot